jenihana/MACO/README.md

 ### Subscriptions Cost History Report File Path (See instructions in prerequisites)

-In Azure cost management the user must download a 3 month cost history report by subscription and service name and then download it to excel.
-Then the user needs to copy the file path of the two exports into the Power BI inputs.
+In Azure cost management the user must download a daily cost history report by resource name and then download it to excel.
+Then the user needs to copy the file path of the export into the Power BI parameter

-### Service Cost History File Path (See instructions in prerequisites)
+### Optimization Tracking File Path

+See: 'Optimization Tracking Template.xlxs' in repo files

 ## Click "Load"